Mike Hesson

-Michael James Hesson ONZM (born 30 October 1974) is a New Zealand cricket coach and former head coach of the New Zealand cricket team.
-He also coached Argentina and Kenya, and Otago in NZ domestic cricket.
-He was appointed head coach of New Zealand on 20 July 2012, taking over from John Wright in August for their tour of India, and later extensions to his contract would have taken him through to the end of 2019 Cricket World Cup, but Hesson announced his resignation on 7 June 2018, ending his tenure as one of the most successful coaches in the history of the national side.
+Michael James Hesson ONZM (born 30 October 1974) is a New Zealand cricket coach who is the current head coach of the Pakistan cricket team.
+He served in the same capacity for the New Zealand cricket team.
+He also coached for the Argentina, Kenya, and Otago in New Zealand domestic cricket.
+He was appointed head coach of New Zealand on 20 July 2012, taking over from John Wright in August for their tour of India, and later extensions to his contract would have taken him through to the end of the 2019 Cricket World Cup, but Hesson announced his resignation on 7 June 2018, ending his tenure as one of the most successful coaches in the history of the national side.
+As coach, he led the New Zealand squad to finish as runners-up at the 2015 Cricket World Cup.
+Since 2023 he has been serving as the head coach of Pakistan Super League franchise Islamabad United.
+As a coach, he led them to the championship in Pakistan Super League 2024 edition.

+Early life

+Hesson was born in Dunedin on 30 October 1974.
+He was educated at Otago Boys' High School.